mills32/M3D-for-PlayStation-Portable/README.md

 ## INSTALL & TEST

-Copy libM3D.a to pspsdl libs folder, and M3D.h to include folder.
+Copy libM3D.a to pspsdk libs folder, and M3D.h to include folder.
 In windows you can use "install.bat" inside M3D_LIBS folder (edit the file and configure your PSPSDKDIR first).